If you’re looking to visit one of the best apple orchards in Michigan, be sure to plan a visit to Robinette’s Apple Haus & Winery in Grand Rapids!

 In addition, gift baskets are available that feature a number of Michigan-made products, as well as Robinette’s wine, cider, and apples.
 Some baskets feature goods such as Michigan maple syrup, caramel corn, dried red tart cherries, cherry salsa, fudge, and Michigan maple granola.

-Visit Robinette’s Apple Haus and Winery in Grand Rapids Michigan
+Visit Robinette’s Apple Haus & Winery in Grand Rapids Michigan

 Robinette’s Apple Haus and Winery is a great locale for families and anyone else to enjoy the different seasons Michigan offers to us.
 Visit the Winery at Robinette’s and taste the delicious product of Michigan fruits and berries.

-In a patriotic show of remembrance, Robinette’s corn maze in Grand Rapids showcases an American flag at half-mast to memorialize the 20th anniversary of 9/11.
+- In a patriotic show of remembrance, Robinette’s corn maze in Grand Rapids showcased an American flag at half-mast to memorialize the 20th anniversary of 9/11 last year.

 More Delicious Apple Cider & Apple Picking in Michigan